sdfgeoff/3d_printable_cobra_style_buckle/README.md

 may possibly count as infringing this patent despite some differences in design.
 This includes production for personal use.
-Publishing the design here does not (as far as I can tell) violate a patent because the patents cover the _production_ not the _design_.
+Publishing the design here does not (as far as I can tell) violate a patent because the patents block _production_ of an item not the _design_.
 This repository and the files therein can be considered a detailed sketch replicating the design freely available in the patent, rather than a physical production of the design.

-Even the general shape has been patented under USD621743S1, so you cannot produce things that _look_ like a cobra buckle.
+However, the general shape of a cobra buckle has been patented under USD621743S1, so you cannot produce things that _look_ like a cobra buckle (I did not know this was possible)

 So in theory the files in the repository are freely shareable, but cannot be produced.